codesaikat7/token_generator/README.md

 ## How It Works

-1. **Daily Reset**: The app checks if the current date is different from the last token generation date
+1. **Continuous Numbering**: Token numbers always increment from the highest existing number
-2. **Token Increment**: If it's the same day, tokens increment sequentially
+2. **Global Counter**: No daily reset - tokens continue from where they left off
-3. **Automatic Reset**: If it's a new day, the token counter resets to 1
+3. **Sequential Generation**: Each new token gets the next available number
 4. **Local Persistence**: All data is stored locally and persists between app sessions

 ## App Flow

 1. **Setup**: Clinic staff opens the app and adds doctors
-2. **Daily Operation**: Staff generates tokens for patients throughout the day
+2. **Continuous Operation**: Staff generates tokens for patients throughout the day
-3. **Automatic Reset**: At midnight, all token counters automatically reset
+3. **Sequential Numbering**: Token numbers continue incrementing without reset
 4. **Data Persistence**: All information is saved locally and available offline

 ## Technical Details